gogatep/mme-577-ros/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for demonstration and testing purposes.

-linux system is needed. git is reccommeded -for convinence.

 ### Prerequisites

-What things you need to install the software and how to install them

-create a directory for the code. add a src sub directory. and convert the main directory to be your workspace. then use git to get the code inside the src folder - or use the download option on github.
+The following things are needed to run the project.

-1. Ubuntu Bionic (18.04.4) LTS
+1. Ubuntu Bionic (18.04.4) LTS - the operating system
-2. Python 2
+2. Python 2 - get python 2.7 from (https://www.python.org/downloads/), python 3 can be used if 2 is unavailable but the code needs to be manually updated for python 3 syntaxt.
-3. ROS Melodic Moreni (http://wiki.ros.org/melodic/Installation/Ubuntu) [desktop-full]
+3. ROS Melodic Moreni - get from (http://wiki.ros.org/melodic/Installation/Ubuntu) [desktop-full]
 4. Set up an workspace

 ```bash